Richard Pembridge: Death and succession

 He was buried in the Black Friars Monastery in Hereford.
-As he died without surviving issue his eventual heirs were his nephews Sir Richard Burley and Sir Thomas de Barre.
+As he died without surviving issue his eventual heirs were his nephews Sir Richard Burley and Sir Thomas de la Barre.

 Monument

 His monument with recumbent effigy was originally situated in the Black Friars Monastery in Hereford, but following the Dissolution of the Monasteries was moved to its present location in Hereford Cathedral.
 He is sculpted in life-size in alabaster, fully armed and wearing the Garter on his left leg below the knee.
 Fisher (1898) wrote:

 There are still traces of colour on this monument and gold remains on the points of the cap to which the camail is fastened, as also on the jewelled sword-belt.
 A sheaf of green coloured leathers is separated from the tilting helmet, on which the head rests, by a coronet of open roses.
 When the effigy was brought here it had but one leg left, and that the gartered one.
 A wooden limb was carved, and the workman showed such accuracy in duplicating the stone leg that the Knight was adorned with a pair of Garters for many years until Lord Saye and Sele, Canon Residentiary, presented the Cathedral with a new alabaster leg, and the wooden one was banished to a shelf in the library.

 His steel helm, one of only four 14th-century knight's helms to survive, is held at the National Museum of Scotland in Edinburgh.